pyqtgraph/pyqtgraph/CONTRIBUTING.md

 ## Documentation

 * Writing proper documentation and unit tests is highly encouraged.
 PyQtGraph uses nose / pytest style testing, so tests should usually be included in a tests/ directory adjacent to the relevant code.
 * Documentation is generated with sphinx; please check that docstring changes compile correctly

 ## Style guidelines

+### Rules

 * PyQtGraph prefers PEP8 for most style issues, but this is not enforced rigorously as long as the code is clean and readable.
 * Use `python setup.py style` to see whether your code follows the mandatory style guidelines checked by flake8.